 1 yard = 36 inches (91.44cm), but may be shortened to no less than 34.12 inches (86.67cm) only if necessary to fit a 100-yard field of play plus two 10-yard end zones within the available playing surface.
-If the length of the field is reduced in this way, all other field dimensions and markings stated in the rules must be reduced commensurately.
+If the length of the field is reduced in this way, all other field dimensions and markings stated in the rules must be reduced commensurately (except for the length of the 2ft short yard-line extensions and the 4in width of lines).